realmagicgreen/magicgreen11ty/src/articles/2018-09-05-electric-cars-in-thailand.md

 ---
-title: Electric cars in Thailand
+title: Electric Cars in Thailand
 subtitle: The Thai Government has a goal of getting 1.2 m electric vehicles on the road by 2036.
 description: "The rising number of relectric vehicles could have a major role in our society said Amonrat Kaewpradap of the Electric Vehicle Association of Thailand."
 date: 2018-09-05